Engel & Völkers

 Ejari cancellation is allowed under the following circumstances:

 If a tenant is relocating to a different property in Dubai, they will be required to cancel the Ejari of their current property lease before registering a new property.
-In the case that the Ejari has not been canceled, it may lead to legal complications for the tenant.

-4. Change of ownership
+4. Change Of Ownership

 Before proceeding to the question, “How to cancel Ejari?”, it is important to gather all relevant documents to ensure a smooth process.